xyjw/Django-Web/README.md

 Learn Python Django3 for book--><a href="https://item.jd.com/13336064.html">Django3 Web应用开发实战</a>
 <br>
 # Requirements
-Extract the files of the compression packages songFile1.zip and songFile2.zip into the chapter15\music\media\songFile
+Extract the files of the compression packages songFile1.zip and songFile2.zip into the music\media\songFile
 # Communication
 QQ群：783234662